 Wildlife Regulations Proposal (Fall 2014)

 On September 4, 2014, the National Park Service proposed a permanent federal prohibition regarding three historically illegal predator hunting practices in Alaska's national preserves, as well as related matters.
 The proposed regulations were open for public comment through December 3, 2014.
-In response to requests which sought additional time for comments, the comment period is being re-opened until February 15, 2015.
+In response to requests which sought additional time for comments, the comment period was re-opened until February 15, 2015.
+The comment period is now closed.

 - Press Release - Comment period re-opened until February 15, 2015